therealssj/blog/content/ask-the-developers/People Want Shitcoins.md

 *Excerpt from the Telegram channel*

 >Question：
-I mean if Skycion is so good I would definitely use it for my business over the rest but where can we see the proofs?
+I mean if Skycoin is so good I would definitely use it for my business over the rest but where can we see the proofs?
 The tests and all?
 Is there a website with more info and data?
 Is the network already strong with many nodes?